-The Upper Colorado River Wild and Scenic Stakeholder Group (Stakeholder Group or SG) represents a diverse range of interests who have worked together since 2008 to develop an Upper Colorado River Wild and Scenic Stakeholder Group Management Plan (SG Plan or Plan) to protect the Outstandingly Remarkable Values (ORVs) identified in the U.S. Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) Eligibility Reports for Segments 4 through 7 of the Upper Colorado River (see map on page 3).
+The Upper Colorado River Wild and Scenic Stakeholder Group (Stakeholder Group or SG) represents a diverse range of interests who have worked together since 2008 to develop an Upper Colorado River Wild and Scenic Stakeholder Group Management Plan (SG Plan or Plan) to protect the outstandingly remarkable values (ORVs) identified in the U.S. Bureau of Land Management (BLM) and the U.S. Forest Service (USFS) Eligibility Reports for Segments 4 through 7 of the Upper Colorado River.
 All references hereinafter to Segment 7 of the Colorado River are intended to include BLM Segment 7 and USFS Segments 1 and 2 of the Colorado River.
-The SG Plan was approved by BLM and USFS as a Wild and Scenic Rivers management alternative under the agencies' respective resource management plans dated 2015.
+The SG Plan was approved by is being proposed to BLM and the USFS as a potential Wild and Scenic Rivers management alternative for the under the agencies' respective resource management plans dated 2015 revision process.
 The Stakeholder Group's intention for this collaborative SG Plan is to balance permanent protection of the ORVs, certainty for the stakeholders, water project yield, and flexibility for water users.
 A significant benefit of the SG Plan is that through the cooperative and voluntary efforts of interested water users, local governments, and other entities, the ORVs can be protected (and perhaps enhanced) in ways that coordinate with federal agency management.